-For the purposes of this analysis, emissions of carbon dioxide, methane, and nitrous oxide were evaluated (see Table 3-4 later in this report) because these gasses are the primary contributors to GCC from development projects.
+For the purposes of this analysis, emissions of CO2, CH4, and NO2 were evaluated (see Table 3-1 later in this report) because these gasses are the primary contributors to GCC from development projects.
 Although there are other substances such as fluorinated gases that also contribute to GCC, these fluorinated gases were not evaluated as their sources are not well-defined and do not contain accepted emissions factors or methodology to accurately calculate these gases.